noelalejandro/noelalejandro.github.io/README.md

 ## Design Process
 #### Learn
-Having never used Max before, I spent hours reading over bits of the Max 8 documentation.
-Cycling '74 has done an amazing job with their documentation by providing extensive tutorials,  YouTube tutorials
+Having never programmed anything in Max, I spent hours reading over bits of the Max 8 documentation.
+Cycling '74 has done an amazing job with their documentation by providing extensive tutorials and guides on Max, MSP, and Jitter.
+The Max community forum also offers great support and feedback on projects.
+YouTube tutorials were also instrumental in figuring out what was going on inside the world of Max.
+Since this project is of an audio-visual nature, much of my time was spent learning how Jitter operates.
 #### Refine
-initially creating abstract audio-reactive visuals, narrowed down to M4L device
+What intriguiged me most, at first, were abstract visuals.
+As the project progressed I began to
 #### Iterate
 fine tuning, deeper exploration of possible parameter control
 #### Package